 This course focuses on advanced concepts of nursing care as they relate to clients across the lifespan with complex, multisystem alterations in health.
 Emphasis is placed on discrimination of time management and organizational skills while managing the care of clients with multiple needs and collaborating with the interdisciplinary team.
 Complex clinical skills, as well as priority setting, clinical judgment, and tenets of legal and ethical practice while reducing risk potential, are integrated throughout the course.
-Clinical experiences provide the student an opportunity to apply theoretical concepts and implement safe care to clients and selected groups in a variety of settings.
+Clinical experiences provide students opportunities to apply theoretical concepts and implement safe care to clients and selected groups in a variety of settings.
+In this course students are also trained on how to care for patients with HIV/AIDS.
 Prerequisites: MATH1320, ENGL1310, BIOL1111, BIOL1121, BIOL1310, BIOL1320, BIOL1330, COMM1310, PSYC1310, PSYC1320, NRSG1210, NRSG1332, NRSG1640, NRSG1650, NRSG1730, NRSG2360, NRSG2410